 Blackberry Jam Plant (Randia formosa) SEEDS

 Have the fun of growing and adding this exquisite tasting fruit to your plant collection.
-This listing is for our fresh Blackberry Jam Fruit Plant (Randia formosa) SEEDS grown in our Maui garden.
+Grow extra to share with gardening Friends.
+This listing is for freshly collected Blackberry Jam Fruit Plant (Randia formosa) SEEDS, grown in our Maui garden.
 PLEASE CHOOSE YOUR SIZE SEED PACKET AT CHECKOUT, 5, 10 OR 25 SEEDS.

 Your SEEDS will arrive wet packed in damp paper toweling inside sealed + labeled plastic baggies.
 You can germinate your seeds indoors inside their baggies or go ahead and plant in a container.
 You must keep these tropical plants evenly watered + warm at all times (75-85 degrees).